Microgenital/Advent-of-Code-2021/README.md

  Just run main_01() for the first part or main_02() for the second part to solve the problem.

  To get your input running just paste your raw input into "input.txt"

+---

+Ok, got to the point where i dont have a lot of time for this :(

+Hopefully i will have more time in the future, looking forward to solving them in the beginning of next year.